The removal of both testes to render the male rat sterile.

 A filled water bottle and the rat’s food, including fresh fruit and small treats, should accompany and be accessible to the rat.
 Note that the water bottle may need to be lowered during the recovery period, if the rat cannot sit up comfortably.
-In addition it is advisable to include high caloric foods (e.g., pasta, porridge, oatmeal, farina, etc.) in the diet during a few days leading up to day of surgery.
+In addition, it is advisable to include high caloric foods (e.g., pasta, porridge, oatmeal, farina, etc.) in the diet during a few days leading up to the day of surgery.
 Doing so can aid metabolic function, reduce hypoglycemia, and may improve healing time.

 It is imperative to obtain an accurate bodyweight for correct dosing of anesthetics and analgesics.

 Making sure the rat is well hydrated helps to prevent dehydration throughout the perioperative period.
 Note that the maintenance fluid volume for rats is approximately 100 mL/kg/day.
 Warmed, IV or SQ, crystalloid fluids (e.g., lactated Ringers or Hartmann’s solutions or Normal Saline-0.9% Sodium Chloride) may be required to maintain hydration perioperatively.